Gluing Branes, I

 Now we take the trivial line bundle $\cO$ on $z-\lambda^2 = 0$, and consider the Higgs bundle $E = p_{C*}\cO$.
 Away from the branch locus, this is clearly isomorphic to $\cO \oplus \cO$, with a diagonal Higgs field \be \Phi \ = \ \left(

 \right) \ee At $z=0$ it looks like two coinciding branes, so a priori one possibility is that $E$ is isomorphic to $\cO \oplus \cO$ with diagonal Higgs field even there.
-However this is not compatible with $\delb \Phi = 0$, and moreover it would mean that the Higgs bundle is decomposable globally, whereas the structure sheaf of $z - \lambda^2=0$ is irreducible.
+However this is not compatible with $\delb \Phi = 0$.
+Moreover the structure sheaf of $z - \lambda^2=0$ is simply the sheaf of sections of a smooth line bundle, so the space of eigenvectors of $\Phi$ must be one-dimensional at $z=0$, not two-dimensional.

 Let us consider the structure near the ramification locus in more detail.
 We have \be p_{C*}\cO\ =\ \cO_+ \oplus \cO_- \ee where $\cO_+$ consists of functions which are even under $\lambda \to -\lambda$, and $\cO_-$ of odd functions.
 In other words we may decompose any regular function $f(\lambda)$ upstairs as \be f(\lambda)\ =\ f_+(z) + \lambda\, f_-(z) \ee Thus $E$ is generated by $m_1 = 1$ and $m_2 = \lambda$.
 To complete the description, we must specify the action of $\lambda$, which is clearly given by \be \lambda \cdot m_1\ =\ m_2, \qquad \lambda \cdot m_2\ =\ z\, m_1 \ee Using (\ref{HiggsAction}) we can then read off the Higgs field, which is given by \be \Phi\ =\ \left(